Everything has a cycle

 Different plants are incorporated.
 However one important consideration is the preservation of nature.
 Using the land without too much interference with the natural environment is paramount.
 This is why the planting area in comparison to the surrounding forest is small.

-Though forest farming is done on a wider scale, vegetable gardening is about planting on selective fertile soil and maintaining the soil within a bigger farm.
+Though forest farming is done on a wider scale, vegetable gardening is about planting on selective fertile soil within a bigger farm.
 A variety of crops provides a varied diet.
 The challenge of supplying variety involves using a limited piece of land to plant a mixture of crops.

 Planting different plants in a small fertile space is a skill.
 The practice used is like the milpa method which is an ancient Mesoamerica technology that incorporates complementary plants like maize, beans and squash.